krakenjs/nemo/README.md

 Please note: When using the `driverPerTest` option, there will be no reliable `nemo` instance in the `before`/`after` lifecycle context.

-### InstanceId

-Each nemo instance will be assigned an `instanceId` property, that you can use to uniquely identify a nemo instance.

 ## Custom CLI Options (feature incomplete)

 By default, Nemo will not accept CLI arguments that are not listed under [CLI Arguments](#cli-arguments)